LVDT Position Sensors

 (Linear Variable Differential Transformer)

-A LVDT displacement sensor consists of a corrosion protected, magnetically shielded hollow body, a primary coil (primary winding), two secondary coils (secondary windings) arranged one behind the other and a push rod with a soft iron core at the end (highly permeable iron-nickel alloy).
+An LVDT transducer consists of a corrosion protected, magnetically shielded hollow body, a primary coil (primary winding), two secondary coils (secondary windings) arranged in series, and a push rod with a soft iron core (high permeability iron-nickel alloy) at the end.
 The push rod can be moved axially in the hollow body over the coils without contact and uses the inductive measuring principle as Linear Variable Differential Transformer: LVDT

-The primary winding is supplied with an alternating voltage (aka excitation voltage or primary voltage): usually with a constant frequency in the range of 1...10kHz.
-This AC voltage is induced in the secondary coils into the two secondary windings depending on the position of the soft iron core, whereby the secondary coils are connected in series in antiphase.
+The primary winding is supplied with an alternating voltage (also known as excitation voltage or primary voltage), usually at a constant frequency in the range 1...10kHz.
+This AC voltage is induced in the secondary coils into the two secondary windings, depending on the position of the soft iron core, with the secondary coils connected in series in antiphase.

 LVDT has the advantage over the half-bridge circuit that the LVDT coils are wound in such a way that mechanical length changes of the coils, caused by temperature changes, are largely compensated.

-If the soft iron core is located exactly in the middle between the secondary coils, the output voltage is 0 V, as the magnetic fields in the secondary coils neutralize each other.
-If the soft iron core is displaced axially, the induced voltages change depending on the direction: the voltage in one secondary coil increases steadily while it decreases in the other secondary coil.
+If the soft iron core is positioned exactly in the centre between the secondary coils, the output voltage is 0 V because the magnetic fields in the secondary coils neutralize each other.
+If the soft iron core is moved axially, the induced voltages change depending on the direction: the voltage in one secondary coil increases steadily, while it decreases in the other secondary coil.

 State 1: Move the soft iron core to the right so that the coupling is uneven and the voltage increases.
 (1)

-State 2: If the soft iron core is in the middle of the two secondary coils, the output voltage is 0 V (2), because the magnetic fields in both secondary coils cancel each other out.
+State 2: When the soft iron core is in the centre of the two secondary coils, the output voltage is 0 V (2) because the magnetic fields in the two secondary coils cancel each other out.